3 Foods to Boost your Vitamin D this winter

 Vitamin D is key for regulating calcium and phosphate levels, and therefore preventing the onset of musculoskeletal conditions.
 However, a lack of exposure to direct sunlight during the dark winter months can leave many UK adults struggling to get the NHS-recommended 10 microgrammes (mcg) a day.

-In the absence of a February trip to the sunny Caribbean, these foods – alongside a verified supplement – could be crucial for keeping deficiency at bay.
+In the absence of a winter trip to the sunny Caribbean, these foods – alongside a verified supplement – could be crucial for keeping deficiency at bay.

 FOR THE VEGGIES: Eggs